JoelNiklaus/joelniklaus.github.io/_pages/cv.md

 - <i class="fa-brands fa-twitter" aria-hidden="true"></i> [@joelniklaus](https://twitter.com/joelniklaus)

 ```
-“The secret of getting ahead is getting started.” – Mark Twain
+"The secret of getting ahead is getting started." – Mark Twain
 ```
 #### I am passionate about driving innovation in the field of Artificial Intelligence.